jianer123/plotly.py/doc/unconverted/python/create-online-dashboard-legacy.md

     'boxType': 'plot',
     'fileId': '',
     'shareKey': None,
-    'title': ''
+    'self': ''
 }
 ```
 - `fileId` is of the form `username:number` (eg. 'PlotBot:1300') which can be found in the url of your plot once it's up on the Plotly server.
 - `shareKey`: optional - the sharekey if your plot is secret.
-- `title`: optional - sets the title of your box.
+- `self`: optional - sets the self of your box.

 A box with text in it takes the form:
 ```